aevox/admin-inheritable-image-properties/admin-inheritable-image-properties.rst

 automatically inherited to child images.

-Another use case would be an administrator who wants to make operations on instances depending on image propertiess.
-For example taging Windows instances so they are run on a Windows hypervisor.
+Another use case would be an administrator who wants to make operations on instances depending on image properties.
+For example tagging Windows instances so they are run on a specific aggregate.
 The administrator wants this tag to be inherited automatically, but he does not want the user to be able to change this property.